 Prerequisite: One 200-level course or written permission of the instructor.
 An examination of Dante's major opus.
 Focuses on the historical, political, and philosophical aspects of Dante's masterpiece.
 Appreciation of Dante's place in world literature.
-Counts toward Catholic Studies and Medieval Studies minors.
 Closed to students who have taken ML332.
+IC/II/IM